CrawlingHam/DesktopApp/lmae.md

 ##
 ## Getting Started

-1. Open a Git-enabled project in Visual Studio Code.
+1. Open a project folder in Visual Studio Code.
+2. Initalize a local git repository.
+3. Connect your local repository with a remote repository .
-2. Use GitGitter commands from the Command Palette (Ctrl+Shift+P).
+4. Use GitGitter commands from the Command Palette (Ctrl+Shift+P).
-3. Follow the prompts to configure your GitHub token and repository.
+5. Follow the prompts to configure your GitHub token and repository.

 **[Insert GIF/Video Demo: Demonstrate the initial configuration and first commit tracking]**
 ##